openlibhums/imports/docs/source/import_export_update.rst

 PDF URI                   A valid URI                         yes, optional     no                yes, optional
 ========================= =================================== ================= ================= =====================================

+.. [#] The Janeway ID should only be populated when updating a record that already exists in Janeway.
+These IDs are allocated by the system and can not be set by the user.
 .. [#] Using a character encoding other than UTF-8 can cause bugs during imports or updates. (`What is character encoding?`_).
 These apps save CSVs with UTF-8 by default: OpenRefine, LibreOffice, Google Sheets, and Apple Numbers.
 However!
 If you use Microsoft Excel, keep in mind some versions don't automatically create CSV files with UTF-8 character encoding.
 This may cause punctuation and special characters to be garbled on import.
 So, when saving, look for the 'CSV (UTF-8)' option in the drop-down box.
 .. [#] Janeway doesn't yet support italics inside article titles.
 If your article title contains the title of a work, please use quotation marks.
 .. [#] Support for licence URLs will be added in future.